 Price: 0.40 Euro each

-In our first taste test and review to try the best pastizzi in Malta and Gozo… one of the places was Maxim’s in Mosta.
+In our first taste test and review to try the best Maltese pastizzi… one of the places was Maxim’s in Mosta.

-Yet, in the first round of searching for the best pastizzi in Malta… Maxim’s pastizzis in Mosta didn’t ranky highly for our taste buds.
+Yet, in the first round of our search… Maxim’s pastizzis in Mosta didn’t ranky highly for our taste buds.

 So, it would be interesting to see what the pastizzis would be like at the one in Swieqi.